itmo-wad/itmo-wad.github.io/assignments/homework1.md

 3. Website consists of header with title and body with image gallery
 4. Gallery should be responsive and look the same on the different screens
 5. Gallery consists of 3 columns
+6. Columns should be aligned to center in container with 900px width

 ![alt text](/images/homework1_1.png "Example image gallery design")

 ### Optimal part
-1. Gallery should process last images to fit the row as shown on the following image
+1. Gallery should process last images to fit the row as shown on the following images

 ![alt text](/images/homework1_2.png "Last row for 3k+2 images")
 ![alt text](/images/homework1_3.png "Last row for 3k+1 images")